Wyrms (novel): Geblings

 Called "goblins" by humans, the geblings are an intelligent species who have the ability to communicate with each other telepathically and near-perfect powers of recollection.
 Physically, they resemble furry, stunted humans with long, forked, mobile tongues.
 They are always born as twins.
 Geblings' brains contain a crystal globe called the mindstone, which stores important memories and thoughts.
 Children eat their dead parent's mindstones, so that they can absorb their ancestors' most cherished memories.

 Dwelfs

 Smaller than the geblings, with half-size heads and tiny brains, dwelfs have an extremely poor short-term memory and the mental capacity of a child.

 Gaunts

 Gaunts resemble lithe, beautiful humans.
 They have no will of their own.
 They respond telepathically to the desires of those around them and attempt to satisfy whatever desire is strongest.
 For that reason they are often employed as prostitutes.

 As one gaunt explains it, "[Our will] dries up like old cake and crumbles away whenever a human or a gebling or even, disgusting as it is, a dwelf desires something of us."

-Comparison to other works

-Like many of Card's works, this story is a metaphor.
-It looks at, among other things, the desires of the flesh, and how succumbing to them is dangerous.

-The story bears some similarities to other books by Orson Scott Card.
-A Planet Called Treason also took place on a planet without ore.
-Patience is a child turned savior, similar to other protagonists in Card's works like Ender Wiggin, Alvin Maker and Lanik Mueller.
-The semi-conscious self-modifying organism native to Imakulata (which becomes, eventually, Unwyrm) resembles the Descolada from Speaker for the Dead.